Thanks for emailing that article!

 Andrew Iwach, MD is Associate Clinical Professor of Ophthalmology at the University of California San Francisco and Executive Director of the Glaucoma Research and Education Group.

-Update: Since publishing this article, we have learned that travoprost is no longer available as a generic (as of September 16, 2016).
+Updates: Since publishing this article, we have learned that travoprost is no longer available as a generic (as of September 16, 2016).
+New glaucoma medications added July 2018.

 This article appeared in the September 2016 issue of Gleams.Subscribe